Democrat Kevin Van Ausdal announced Friday he is withdrawing from the 14th Congressional District race against Republican Marjorie Taylor Greene.

 The Rome city commissioner is a member of the Democratic National Committee and serves on the executive committee of the Democratic Party of Georgia.

 Davis said that, since Van Ausdal is leaving the state, he could be declared disqualified.
-The decision will be made by Secretary of State Brad Raffensperger, a Republican, after the formal paperwork is filed.
+The decision would be made by Secretary of State Brad Raffensperger, a Republican, after the formal paperwork is filed.

 "When the secretary of state makes that determination, the party would name a candidate the next day," Davis said.